Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_3_plan.md

 ## Synopsis

-Day three kicks off with a deeper look at regular expressions.
-We will discover how to refine regular expressions to achieve a broader scope of search patterns that can be tailored to specific research needs.
-Through enhanced understanding of the `grep` utility, day three melds our regex abilities with the command line, tying together what we have learned so far.
+Day three kicks off with a deeper look at refining regular expressions to tailor patterns to specific research needs.
+Day three introduces `grep`, which applies regex to operating on the command line.
 Day three also introduces Python and covers the basics of its text processing capabilities.

 ## Outcome goals